We use cookies to understand how people use Depot.

 context: .

-If you commit the new ci.yml file, you should see a Docker build completed via GitHub Actions.
+If you commit your new ci.yml file, you should see a Docker build completed via GitHub Actions.

 name: Build Docker image